 Picking the best option for a patient is crucial to a patient’s long-term outcome but selecting which option to pursue can be challenging.
 The choice often relies on cardiovascular imaging techniques such as echocardiography and, more recently, cardiac MRI.

-CHOC, UCLA Health partnership
+CHOC, UCLA Health affiliation

 The new study, called BELIEVE-CMR (Borderline Left Ventricle Evaluation with Cardiac Magnetic Resonance), is an example of how CHOC and UCLA Health are transforming the way cardiac care is being delivered in Southern California.
 In 2023, the two pediatric healthcare systems launched a joint pediatric heart program.